aerospike/aerolab/docs/cloud/databases.md

 ### CIDR Block Resolution

-When creating a database with a VPC-ID, Aerolab performs automatic CIDR collision detection:
+When creating a cluster with a VPC-ID, Aerolab performs automatic CIDR collision detection:

 1. **Default behavior** (`--cloud-cidr default`):
    - Checks if the default CIDR (10.128.0.0/19) is available in your VPC route tables